 Before applying for a new account, particularly if you are looking for an overdraft option, it’s a good idea to use an overdraft eligibility checker.
 Overdraft eligibility checkers will carry out a ‘soft search’ to help you understand how likely you are to be accepted for an overdraft, without affecting your credit score.

 You don’t have to open a joint bank account to help someone with their finances.
-If a bank account needs to be cared for by a person other than the account holder, setting up a Power of Attorney may be an option.
+If a bank account needs to be cared for by a person other than the account holder, registering a Power of Attorney or Court of Protection may be an option.

 Do not open a joint bank account if you have any doubts on whether it is right for you and your circumstances.